- Things to do in Ella Sri Lanka

+Ella Sri Lanka is a must do on any Sri Lanka itinerary.
 Out of all the amazing destinations we have visited in Sri Lanka, nowhere compares with Ella in the central highlands.
 It is the perfect mix of locals and intrepid travellers and currently sits in that sweet spot where the balance is even.
 Even though it is quite small there is enough to keep you here for a few days or if you really want to relax, a few weeks.
-Below is a list of our favourite things to do in Ella, Sri Lanka.
+Below is a list of our favourite things to do in Ella Sri Lanka.
 Visit the place now before it becomes too developed.

-This is a lovely trek in Ella.
+If you’re wondering what to do in Ella you will notice that many of the activities will involve a trek of some sort.
+This trek to Ella Rock is a lovely easy hike.
 It roughly takes around two hours to get to Ella Rock but it took us a bit longer as we kept stopping to admire the scenery or to chat to locals.
 The trek is roughly 8km so make sure you take water with you.
 Part of the trek is along rail tracks making it feel very adventurous, especially when you hear the train coming!

 - Start the trek at Ella Train Station by walking left all the way down the platform and getting on the tracks there.
 Ignore the signs saying not to do this as everybody does.
 Nobody will say anything.